Are You Ready to Take the First Step, Future Small Business Owner? INNW?

 Okay, you have decided you have an idea worth pursuing – or that there is an idea worth pursuing out there and you are ready to find it – and you are ready to test it out now.
 Here are your next steps:

 - Devote time to exploring your idea.
-Educate yourself and explore your idea.
-This can take the form of completing a Start Your Business workshop, joining a startup program, setting time aside to educate yourself each week through articles and videos on entrepreneurship, or employing a qualified startup coach to help lead you through the process.
+If you’re interested in investing in wollongong vending machines, for instance, educate yourself and explore your idea.
+This can also take the form of completing a Start Your Business workshop, joining a startup program, setting time aside to educate yourself each week through articles and videos on entrepreneurship, or employing a qualified startup executive coaching service to help lead you through the process.
 If you “have the itch” and want to start your own business, you owe it to yourself to explore your idea!
 INNW (If not now, when), right?

 - Create an Action Plan.
 Once you have explored your idea further and determined your idea is right for you, create your Action Plan of next steps, with due dates and who is responsible to complete the tasks (for now, that is most likely you!!).
 Include short-term and long-term goals and objectives.
 And PLEASE make sure you spend time on strategy, including your personal values, your SWOT analysis, and what you want your business to “look like” five years from now.